agrosner/DBFlow/chapter1.md

 **Views:** Declared like tables, Views \(Virtual Tables\) are supported.

 **Query Models:** Query models have no SQLite connection, but are extremely useful for custom queries or join queries that return a result set not mappable to any model you currently use for tables.

 **Encrypted Databases:** DBFlow supports database encryption for security using SQLCipher through a separate, easy-to-integrate artifact.

+**Indexes: **A SQLite feature that drastically improves query performance on large datasets.
+Dead-easy to implement.